ScopeFoundry/scopefoundry.github.io/content/en/docs/500_demopico-docs/40_pico_datalog_measurement_tutorial.md

     def setup(self):
         """
         Runs once during App initialization.
-        This is the place to load a user interface file, define settings, and set up data structures.
+        This is the place to define settings, and set up data structures.
         """

     def setup_figure(self):